 Ensure that compulsory modules aren't too generic or replicate what you've learned at undergraduate level.
 Scrutinise optional modules and confirm that your specialist interest will be covered.
 Be sure that the department won't cancel modules if only a small number of students select the option.
 Find out whether the course is exam-based, continually assessed or both, plus check that the teaching methods and style suit your preferences.

-To achieve this, study course literature, check the programme's graduate employment rate and investigate alumni closely.
+To achieve this, read course literature, check the programme's graduate employment rate and look into what alumni are doing now.
 Most university websites profile graduates, so discover what jobs they're doing and where, and how they've used the qualification to further their career.

-Strong industry links are vital - access to mentoring schemes, opportunities to work with businesses, and the chance to network with employers and alumni are important things to think about when choosing a Masters.
-Not all institutions offer the same opportunities, so check before making your decision.
+Access to mentoring schemes, opportunities to work with businesses, and the chance to network with employers and alumni are important but not all institutions offer the same opportunities, so check before making your decision.

 Links with industry are often determined by location.
 Discover whether the industry that you're hoping to break into - and the type of employer you're hoping to attract - has a presence within the region.